 Talent and skills can only take you so far.

 I like how hockey player Jamie McKiven describes the importance of mental preparedness.
-He points out here that the fastest skaters don’t play in the NHL, nor do the people with the strongest shot.
+He says that the fastest skaters don’t play in the NHL, nor do the people with the strongest shot.
 It is the mental aspect of the game that separates the good from the great.
 The great hockey players need to be able to apply their skills in the heat of the moment.
 They need to react quickly even when things don’t go as they practiced.

 If you aren’t mentally prepared, you aren’t going to be able to survive a SHTF disaster.
 Yes, you should still practice survival skills like filtering water and building a survival shelter – but make sure you build up your mental toughness too.